vachaj11/JWST-Omnistack/README.md

-# JWST Spectral Stacking Internship
+# JWST Spectral Stacking Project

 Repository holding code relating to automated analysis, stacking and fitting of NIRSpec spectra, as well as calculation of elemental abundances from results of the said fitting.
-The code was developed as part of a summer 2025 internship in the GalEv group at the Max Planck Institute for Extraterrestial Physics.
+The code was developed as part of a summer 2025 internship in the GalEv group at the Max Planck Institute for Extraterrestrial Physics.

 All module-level functions, classes and attributes have short description of their purpose.
 (For further help with interpretation/modifications of the code I recommend turning to LLM alike Gemini, which I've found capable of making sense of most of the code's functions.)